-Final Rating: Fourteen Panthers out of Twenty-Eight Panthers
+Fourteen Panthers out of Twenty-Eight Emperor Penguins

-Hey, look everyone, it’s a Palm Pilot with different buttons.
+Hey, look everyone: it’s a Palm Pilot with different buttons!

 In case you, you know, need to graph something.

-They say you’ve never actually heard Beethoven’s 5th until you’ve listened to the breathtaking Polyphonic Cellphone Ringer Arrangement.
+They say you’ve never actually heard Beethoven’s 5th until you’ve listened to the breathtaking Polyphonic Cellphone Ringer arrangement.

 Vaya con Dios.